We’ve all opened a refrigerator door and been hit by the rancid smell of something inside that went rotten.

 The next step is to sniff around to identify and remove the offender.
 Fortunately, fresh items are either stamped with a “use by” date or show signs of rotting which tell us right away that they passed their prime.

 Though not marked as clearly, websites also give us clues that help us identify when something’s gone rotten.
 Technology changes, user behavior and interaction changes, trends change.
-Businesses that operate in any industry can benefit from maintaining regular updates to keep in line with the latest behavior to create a best experience for online visitors.
+Businesses that operate in any industry can benefit from maintaining regular updates to keep in line with the latest behavior to create the best experience for online visitors.
 Is it time to clean out your website and refill with today’s fresh practices?
+Use the following checklist to find out:

 In 2013 for the first time, smartphones outsold traditional feature phones.
 This means that more of us are going online, and we’re not using our computers.
 A website designed expressly for visitors on large(er) monitors may make for a clunky and frustrating experience for mobile viewers.
 There’s no such thing as the “mobile” viewing experience anymore — we must consider the mobile viewer from the onset of any design project.
 Responsive design also speeds page-loading, keeping your customers waiting may be sending them straight to your competitors’ websites.